 A comprehensive range of education and training resources is currently available to healthcare professionals across the region.

-Our Workforce Development and Health Education England Liaison Leads continue to engage, support and educate professionals to embed genomics within their clinical practice, as well as developing targeted education and training programmes.
+Our Workforce Education and Training team continue to engage, support and educate professionals to embed genomics within their clinical practice, as well as developing targeted education and training programmes.

-We have project-specific education and training resources including Lynch Syndrome, Midwifery and Pharmacogenomics.
+We have project-specific education and training resources available by area of condition or area of practice including Lynch Syndrome, Midwifery and Pharmacogenomics.

 GatewayC